Natural remedies for coughs and colds

 Before you reach for tablets, why not try these herbal healers?

 I’ve been knocked off my feet by the flu, the real, I can’t get out of bed, rubbish flu.
-I blame the mild Spring for bug after bug and the two sessions of antibiotics for leaving me feeling wrung out.
-But after plenty of rest I’ve added some natural healers to the mix to help shift the remaining cough and cold symptoms.
+But after plenty of rest, I’ve added some natural healers to the mix, to help shift the remaining cough and cold symptoms.

-Honey is fantastic for irritating coughs and has been said to work more effectively than many cough mixtures.
+Honey is fantastic for easing irritating coughs and has been said to work more effectively than many cough mixtures.
 I like the organic honey with the comb in it.
-Eat the comb and all.
-Not only is honey naturally antibacterial but it coats your throat, soothing the tickle, perfect before bedtime.
+Not only is honey naturally antibacterial but it coats your throat, soothing the tickle; perfect before bedtime.

-I poured hot water onto the juice of half a lemon and added a squeeze of runny honey, it’s good for all coughs and colds as the vitamin C supports the immune system.
-Don’t use the honey with the comb in it this time because the wax comb will melt and float to the surface, ruining the drink.
+Pour hot water onto the juice of half a lemon and added a squeeze of runny honey, to make a comforting drink.
+It’s good for all coughs and colds, naturally being high in vitamin C, which supports the immune system.
+Don’t use the honey with the comb for this one, as the wax comb will melt and float to the surface, ruining the drink.

-Elderflowers make a fresh, light and floral tea that actually tastes nice as well as being good if you have a cold or sinus problems.
-Dried elder flowers are great for reducing mucus and catarrh.
-You’ll need a teapot for loose tea rather than a strainer as it allows the flowers to steep before drinking.
+Elderflowers make a fresh, light and floral tea, that actually tastes nice.
+As well as being good if you have a cold or sinus problems, dried elder flowers are great for reducing mucus and catarrh.
+You’ll need a teapot for loose tea as it allows the flowers to steep before drinking.
 As well as helping to fight phlegm, elderflower can also reduce a temperature.